Outputs

 Multiple Comparison Groups

-When you have multiple comparison groups, each gets its own ## 🔬 Comparison Group: {GroupName} section with its own NxN matrix and detailed results table.
-The detailed table is always 5 columns (Method, Mean Time, Median Time, Sample Size, Status); ratios and q‑values live in the matrix above it.
+A class can declare explicit ComparisonGroup names to peel its methods off the implicit class-wide group into multiple named ones.
+Each named group gets its own ## π¬ Comparison Group: {GroupName} ({ClassName}) section with its own baseline table or NΓN matrix, followed by the detailed results table.
+The detailed table is always 5 columns (Method, Mean Time, Median Time, Sample Size, Status); ratios, CIs, and q-values live in the comparison section above it.

 Adaptive Precision Formatting